erik-dunteman/erik-dunteman.github.io/blog/muscle-mem/index.md

 “Given {some task} in {the current environment}, is it safe to perform this cached action?”

 Imagine a muscle memory system that has no perception of the current environment.
-Such a system would could encounter a wildly different environment, yet blindly repeat the same exact actions as before, confidently forging forward with no idea that it’s broken.
+Such a system could encounter a wildly different environment, yet blindly repeat the same exact actions as before, confidently forging forward with no idea that it’s broken.
 This would be no different from using scripts (like RPA).

 So, the key to muscle memory isn’t just about storing actions.
 It’s about capturing and storing data about the environment in which those actions were taken.